Praphulla/almvmlabs/HOL/Agile Planning and Portfolio Management/Exercise 1: Agile Project Management.md

   <img src="./media/image33.png" width="576" height="281" />

-1. Using drag and drop to re-assign work to different iterations
+<b>Figure 28:</b>  Using drag and drop to re-assign work to different iterations

 1. Take another look at the overall **Work** bar once again to make sure it is now green.
 This means that we are within the current